-Maine is the northeastern most U.S. state known for its rocky coastline, maritime history and the natural beauty of such areas as the granite and spruce islands.
+Maine is the north-eastern most U.S. state known for its rocky coastline, maritime history and the natural beauty of such areas as the granite and spruce islands.
 Portland is the biggest city in Maine, set on a peninsula extending into Casco Bay with a waterfront of working fishing wharves and converted warehouses hosting restaurants and shops.
 Portland has a population of just over 66,000 people, one of whom is Ben Ray, a native of Maine and the owner of Evangeline Linens, a line of woven hand heirloom-quality blankets, throws and more.

 Always handy, Ben grew up learning to sail as a young boy and throughout his high school and college years, he rescued and refurbished sailboats as his summer job.
 After studying journalism at the University of Maine, Ben went west to San Francisco, working with a French lighting designer and the textile maker, Angela Adams.
-After having traveled extensively, Ben longed to return to Maine, which he did in 2008 to start a life with his wife, Alessandra and raise a family.
+After having travelled extensively, Ben longed to return to Maine, which he did in 2008 to start a life with his wife, Alessandra and raise a family.

 Ben began to further his knowledge of textiles, and founded Evangeline Linens in 2018.
 The company was named after the famed Mainer Henry Wadsworth Longfellow’s epic ‘Evangeline’ which tells the tale of a young girl who is on a search for her lost love.
 Every detail of the brand reflects the poem’s quiet, enduring beauty.